lekoenig/Riverine_Hypoxia/README.md

 **The root folder contains the primary analysis files:**

-"Hypoxia_SpatialAnalyses.R" is a script that:
+Hypoxia_SpatialAnalyses.R is a script that:
     - brings in the raw data
     - projects to a uniform coordinate reference system
     - spatially joins sites within the United States to a unique NHDV2 COMID, which is then linked to the StreamCat covariate database (https://www.epa.gov/national-aquatic-resource-surveys/streamcat)
     - spatially joins sites around the globe to a unique HydroATLAS flowline (https://www.hydrosheds.org/page/hydroatlas)
     - estimates stream channel slope for each site

+Hypoxia_ExportSpatialCovariates.R is a script that:
+    - combines analyses into a single file
+    - outputs metadata and data dictionary

 **Note that to run Hypoxia_SpatialAnalyses.R, you will need to download HydroATLAS data and store locally.**
     - Download folder "RiverATLAS_Data_V10_shp.zip" [https://figshare.com/articles/HydroATLAS_version_1_0/9890531] and store in /data/spatial subfolder.